realadammatthew/humbleberger/src/copy/what-is-transhumanism.md

 In Genesis 3, the serpent tempted Eve by saying, “You will be like God.”
 This desire to transcend our creaturely limits is the very root of sin.
 Transhumanism, in its desire to “become more than human,” echoes that same rebellious impulse.

-### 3. Jesus Redeems the Whole Person
+### 3. Yeshua Redeems the Whole Person

 The gospel is not about escaping the body or enhancing it, but redeeming it.
-Jesus became fully human to save us—body and soul (Hebrews 2:14–17).
-Our hope is not in man-made immortality, but in the resurrection power of Christ (1 Corinthians 15:42–49; Philippians 3:20–21).
+Yeshua became fully human to save us—body and soul (Hebrews 2:14–17).
+Our hope is not in man-made immortality, but in the resurrection power of Messiah (1 Corinthians 15:42–49; Philippians 3:20–21).

 ### 4. Eternal Life Is a Gift, Not a Product

-Scripture teaches that eternal life comes through Christ alone—not through science or machines (Romans 6:23; 1 Timothy 6:16).
-No technology can erase sin or conquer death; only Jesus can.
+Scripture teaches that eternal life comes through Messiah alone—not through science or machines (Romans 6:23; 1 Timothy 6:16).
+No technology can erase sin or conquer death; only Yeshua can.

 ---

 ## Why This Matters for Believers

 Transhumanism offers a **false gospel**.
 It promises salvation—not through grace, but through innovation.
 It invites people to trust in human power rather than divine mercy.
-In doing so, it subtly shifts hope away from Christ and places it in the hands of engineers and algorithms.
+In doing so, it subtly shifts hope away from Messiah and places it in the hands of engineers and algorithms.

 This worldview doesn't just challenge individual theology—it undermines key doctrines: